Ofisare/VRCompanion/scripts/user_profiles/README.md

 The **"hapticPlayer"** handles bhaptics feedback.

-Use it to load additional behaptics presets: `hapticPlayer.registerFromScripts("Chainsword_L", 0.24)`.
+Use it to load additional BHaptics presets: `hapticPlayer.registerFromScripts("Chainsword_L", 0.24)`.

+The first parameter is the file name, the second parameter the duration of the haptics.

 Haptics are loaded from scripts\haptics.